 6. Windshield Washer Fluid

 The white or blue-colored windshield washer fluid removes debris and dirt marks from the windshield to keep your view unobstructed when you drive.
+But, if you often drive on dusty roads or during rain, it’s best to monitor its level frequently.

 How to check windshield wiper fluid level: